Chia-Network/chialisp-web/docs/faq.md

 In ChiaLisp (the `run` command), integers are compiled to quoted atoms, which will give you the value you expected.
 ____

-**Q:** Is it possible to store data or maintain state in smart contracts?
+**Q:** Is it possible to store data or maintain state in smart coins?

 **A:** Yes, but probably not how you are thinking.
 Quite deliberately the ChiaLisp environment is designed so that state is stored exclusively in coins.